sebastienjacquemart-AI/micrograd/README.md

 *A derivative represents the response of a function when the input is slightly altered (=the slope of the function).
 The mathematical formula for the derivative is: (f2 - f1)/h, where f1 is the output with input a and f2 is the output with a+h.
 When a function has multiple inputs, the derivative can be calculated with respect to all the inputs.

 Micrograd can easily be build out in PyTorch.
-To perform the forward pass: lace the scalars in tensors, set require_grad to true (default is False), perform the mathematical expression.
+To perform the forward pass: place the scalars in tensor objects, set require_grad to true (default is False), perform the mathematical expression.
 To perform the backward pass: call .backward() on the output.
-Every scalar has a .grad() and a .data() like in micrograd.
+Every scalar has a .grad()- and a .data()-function like in micrograd.
+The exceptional part of PyTorch is not when using single-element tensor objects, but when there are many elements stored in these objects.

 Neural networks are simple mathematical expressions that take the input data and weights of a neural network as an input, the output are the predictions or the loss function.
 So, Backpropagation is an algorithm to efficiently evaluate the gradient of a loss function with respect to the weights of a neural network.
 The weights can be iteratively tuned to minimize the loss function and improve the accuracy of a neural network.
 But important to know that backpropagation can be used to evaluate any kind of mathematical expression.